 Our business is administered principally from our head office in Vancouver, British Columbia, Canada.
 We also have offices in Australia and Papua New Guinea.
-As at the date of this AIF, we, including our subsidiaries, employ approximately 1,000 permanent employees, approximately 500 contractors, and approximately 150 casual workers.
-Over 95% of our employees are PNG nationals, of which a majority are from our local landowners.
+As at the date of this AIF, we, including our subsidiaries, employ approximately 1,100 permanent employees, approximately 570 contractors, and approximately 150 casual workers.
+Over 90% of our employees are PNG nationals, of which 36% are from our local landowner communities.